-CMST 136 Writing for the World Wide Web • 5 Cr.
+CMST 136 WRITING FOR THE WEB • 5 Cr.

 After completing this class, students should be able to:

 - Define a variety of terms associated with Web communications